Obscure Curiosities

 July 4, 2025

-Criticism, Rhetoric
+Criticism, Notes, Rhetoric

 Is Langston Hughes a Modernist poet?
 That question, once handed to me in a college classroom, now strikes me as too small for the man who so clearly saw poetry as a public force.
 Labels like “Modernist” tend to flatten voices into movements.
 But Hughes resists neat categorization.
 Yes, he wrote in free verse.
 Indeed,…